The team at Kathryn Hall Real Estate provided Sydney Moving Guide the content for this post.

 Unlike my friend “M,” some people do prefer to live in a suburb like that.
 They might find it interesting or like being surrounded by people of similar cultural or religious background.
 So you need to ask yourself “what do I want?” before you start a suburb selection.
 Sometimes being close to work is not the answer.

 If you want to find out about suburb characteristics, there are many ways.
 You could go by reports published by Australian Bureau of Statistics on diversity or median age.
 Sydney Morning Herald has a variety of articles such as “Sydney’s most liveable suburbs” or Domain’s “Sydney’s best suburbs for families.”
-Real Estate.com.au also has a comprehensive suburb profile on each suburb including median property price, lifestyle and who live there.
+Domain.com.au also has a comprehensive suburb profile on each suburb including median property price, lifestyle and who lives there plus commute times to the city.

 However, you need to be aware that most such sources are politically correct and it is hard to get anything real, let alone negative.
 We understand that this is one of the reasons why our clients use our relocation services; to get information that only locals can tell you.
 You also need to be careful reading those newspaper articles as their target audience is local Australians.
 Suburb selection is a little different process for locals buying a house that intend to live there for the next 20 years as opposed to foreign expats finding a place to enjoy sunny, coastal Aussie lifestyle for the next two years.